Cherry Blossoms, Ginkgo, and Art Museums: 10 Sightseeing Spots on the Kumano Kodo Nakahechi (UNESCO World Heritage Site)

 Takijiri Oji

-Takijiri Oji is located at the confluence of the Tonda River and the Ishiburi River.
-The name Takijiri is said to derive from the fact that the rapids of the Ishibune River flow into the Tonda River, giving it the appearance of a waterfall.
+Takijiri Ōji stands at the confluence of the Tonda River and the Ishiburi River.
+The name Takijiri is said to come from the way the swift waters of the Ishiburi pour into the Tonda like a waterfall.

 Address.